OpenDataology/website/content/en/docs/distributions/ibm/deploy/install-kubeflow-on-iks.md

 **Note**: This section is only required when the worker nodes provider `WORKER_NODE_PROVIDER` is set to `classic`.
 For other infrastructures, IBM Cloud Storage with Group ID support is already set up as the cluster's default storage class.

 When you use the `classic` worker node provider of an IBM Cloud Kubernetes cluster, it uses the regular [IBM Cloud File Storage](https://www.ibm.com/cloud/file-storage) based on NFS as the default storage class.
 File Storage is designed to run RWX (read-write multiple nodes) workloads with proper security built around it.
-Therefore, File Storage [does not allow `fsGroup` securityContext](https://cloud.ibm.com/docs/containers?topic=containers-security#container) unless it's configured with Group ID, which is needed for the [OIDC authentication service](https://github.com/arrikto/oidc-authservice) and Kubeflow Jupyter server.
+Therefore, File Storage [does not allow `fsGroup` securityContext](https://cloud.ibm.com/docs/containers?topic=containers-security#container) unless it's configured with Group ID, which is needed for the [OIDC authentication service](https://github.com/arrikto/oidc-authservice) and OpenDataology Jupyter server.

-Therefore, you're recommended to set up the default storage class with Group ID support so that you can get the best experience from Kubeflow.
+Therefore, you're recommended to set up the default storage class with Group ID support so that you can get the best experience from OpenDataology.

 1. Set the File Storage with Group ID support as the default storage class.